spywhere/JavatarDoc/getting_started.rst

 .. image:: images/gettingstarted/sidebar_correct.png

 So, Create Package command is useless?
 Well, not so much.
-Sometimes you might need to creates a package before create a class to organize packages, and later you will fill it up with a bunch of classes.
+Sometimes, you might need to creates a package before create a class to organize packages, and later you will fill it up with a bunch of classes.
 And that is the time when Create Package comes in.

 Package Path
 ------------

-Right now, if you look at your status bar at the bottom of the window, you will notice that there is a package path showing.
+Right now, if you look at a status bar at the bottom of the window, you will notice that there is a package path showing.
 This will change when you switch to another tab that is Java file, indicated which package current file is in.

 .. image:: images/gettingstarted/status_package_path.png